 Even outside of specifically MS-related medications, CBD has been shown time and time again to be a significant source of pain relief for a wide range of reasons.
-A report called, Sub-chronic impact of cannabinoids in street cannabis on cognition, psychotic-like symptoms and psychological well-being, showed CBD is able to reduce discomfort thanks to the interaction of PEA and anandamide, which provide powerful pain relief.
+A report called, Control of pain initiation by endogenous cannabinoids, showed CBD is able to reduce discomfort thanks to the interaction of PEA and anandamide, which provide powerful pain relief.

 One such report is called THC and CBD oromucosal spray (Sativex®) in the management of spasticity associated with multiple sclerosis, and it shows just how well Sativex can control spasticity.
 The randomized, clinical evidence indicates Sativex significantly reduced spasticity, increasing overall well-being in patients.
 Perhaps more importantly, the team found evidence which suggests the adverse effects of CBD can be mitigated via uptitration.